Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 While a plan is pending, output 3 contains `msg.knxAi.confirmationRequest`.
 The object includes `required`, `status`, `sessionId`, `expiresAt`, `commandCount`, and two entries in `actions`.
 Use `action.label` as the Telegram button text, `action.callbackData` as its callback, and send `action.message` back to KNX AI to confirm or cancel without typed text.

 ### Chat adapter presets
 The **Chat adapters** tab loads its selectable mappings from `resources/KNXAIChatAdapterMappings.js`.
-Selecting a preset inserts two editable synchronous JavaScript mappings in full-width text boxes: one before KNX AI processes an input and one before output 3 is emitted.
-Return `msg` to continue or no value to discard the message.
+Selecting a preset installs two predefined synchronous JavaScript mappings internally: one before KNX AI processes an input and one before output 3 is emitted.
+The mappings remain hidden in the editor.
 Syntax and execution failures are caught and reported without stopping Node-RED.

 The included **windkh/node-red-contrib-telegrambot** preset follows the package's receiver/sender contract.
 Connect a `telegram receiver` directly to KNX AI, output 3 directly to a `telegram sender`, and—when inline confirmation buttons are required—connect a `telegram event` configured for `callback_query` to the same KNX AI input.
 The input mapping extracts `msg.payload.content`, `msg.payload.chatId`, and the Telegram language.
 The output mapping creates the required `msg.payload.chatId`, `type`, and `content`, adding `options.reply_markup` from `msg.knxAi.confirmationRequest` when writes await confirmation.
 The Telegram package remains a separate optional dependency.